haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/haddocking.md

 As the weights for each of the scoring function components differs for the various available CNS module, they will be described in each of the modules (see: [haddock3 modules](./modules.md)).

-Of course, these weights can be tuned by the user, by modifying their related parmeters:
+Of course, these weights can be tuned by the user, by modifying their related parameters:
 * `w_elec`: to tune the electrostatic intermolecular energy weight
 * `w_vdw`: to tune the van der Waals intermolecular energy weight
 * `w_desolv`: to tune the desolvation energy weight
 * `w_bsa`: to tune the buried surface area weight
 * `w_air`: to tune the distance restraints energy (only unambiguous and AIR (ambig) restraints) weight
 * `w_sym`: to tune the symmetry restraints energy (NCS and C2/C3/C5 terms) weight